dnizzolo/ski/README.md

 ## Description

-This system is meant to be used to play around with combinatory logic and lambda calculus.
+This system is meant to be used to play with combinatory logic and lambda calculus.
 You can parse terms from strings with the usual grammar and perform operations on them such as reduction or translations from a system to another.
 In order to make lambda calculus easier to handle, the system can parse and evaluate lambda